Piper Chapman: Characterization

-Chapman is a 31-year-old White Anglo-Saxon Protestant who is sentenced to 15 months in prison for carrying a bag of drug-money ($50,000) to Belgium for her girlfriend, Alex Vause.
+Chapman is a 31-year-old woman who is sentenced to 15 months in prison for carrying a bag of drug-money ($50,000) to Belgium for her girlfriend, Alex Vause.
 Prior to prison, Chapman owned an artisanal bath soap business in Brooklyn.
 She comes from a wealthy family, and was a debutante as a teenager.
 She is originally from Connecticut.
 Chapman is bisexual, and in college was in a relationship with Alex Vause (Laura Prepon), a drug smuggler.
 10 years prior to the series' beginning, she carried drug money from Colombia to Belgium with Vause.
 Eventually, Chapman grew disenchanted with Vause's lifestyle and broke up with her.
 She then began dating Larry Bloom (Jason Biggs), to whom she got engaged.

 Piper is one of very few emphatically atheist inmates on a television show that highlights the theme of issues around American religious freedom.
 For instance, in season 1 episode 12 she responds to a request that she be baptized by saying that she cannot pretend to believe in a god, saying that while it might make her happier if she believed in a religion, she "needs it to be true", and instead looks to science to explain the world.
 Earlier in that same episode, she had clarified that "Well, I've always thought agnostic was sort of a cop-out...
 If I had to label it I'd say that I'm a secular humanist which is not to say I'm not spiritual".

 In 2018, Schilling stated that while Walter White of Breaking Bad was written with having a rationale for each action, "Piper's behavior oftentimes feels groundless" and "the audience can't quite grab onto Piper's behavior.
 It seems like it's coming out of nowhere."